littleglassdiode/irl/README.md

 Intelligence: The Roguelike
 ===========================

-Coming soon to graphical terminals near you.
+Coming soon to color terminals near you.